 1. Ent repreneurship O rientation (indicators = 13) 1.11 We constantly look out for business that can be acquired.
 1.12 Proactiveness We constantly seek opportunities to improve our business performance.
-1.13 We are always ahead of our competitors in responding to market challenges.
-2. Inte grated Market O Prientation (indicators = 16) 2.1 Our business objectives are driven primarily by customer satisfaction.
-2.2 Customer We constantly monitor our level of commitment to serving customers' needs.
-2.3 orientation Our strategies are driven by the need to create value for our customer.
+1.12 Trouctiveness We are always ahead of our competitors in responding to market challenges. ograted Market (Prientation (indicators = 16) 2.1 Our business objectives are driven primarily by customer satisfaction.
+2.1 Customer We constantly monitor our level of commitment to serving customers' needs.
+2.2 orientation orientation Our strategies are driven by the need to create value for our customer.
 2.4 We believe that understanding customers' needs gives us a competitive advantage.
 2.5 We seek to understand what customers might need in the future.
 2.6 Latent need We continuously seek to uncover new customers' needs.
 2.7 fulfillment We develop solutions to unexpressed (i.e. not voiced out) customers' needs.
 2.8 We use a number of techniques to discover currently unexpressed customers' needs.
 2.9 We frequently collect information on our competitors to help direct our firm's Competitor strategies.
 2.10 orientation We regularly share information within our firm concerning competitors' strategies.
-2.11 orientation We rapidly respond to competitors' actions that threaten us.
+2.11 - We rapidly respond to competitors' actions that threaten us.
 2.12 Top management regularly discusses competitors' strategies.
 2.13 We coordinate goals and objectives across all functions (i.e. departments).
 2.14 Inter- All functions (i.e. departments) are integrated in serving the needs of our target market.
 2.15 functional Market information is shared with all functions (i.e. departments) inside the firm.
 2.16 coordination Management understands how everyone in the firm can contribute to create value for customers.
-3. Hun nan Resources P ractices (indicators = 10) 3.1 - Our firm seeks to match employees to specific job requirements.
-3.2 - We treat our employees as the most valuable resources within our firm.
+3. Hur man Resources P ractices (indicators = 10) 3.1 Our firm seeks to match employees to specific job requirements.
+3.2 We treat our employees as the most valuable resources within our firm.
 3.3 Extensive training programs are provided for individuals in our firm.
 3.4 Job related Our firm emphasizes the importance of having satisfied employees.
 3.5 Employees in this firm are provided with clear career paths 3.6 Job security is almost guaranteed to employees in our firm.
-3.7 Our firm seeks to maintain high level of employee motivation.
-3.8 Reward In our firm, employees receive benefits linked to their performance.
-3.9 related Employees are given bonuses for outstanding performance.
-3.10 All employees receive effective feedback on their performance.
-4. Org anizational learn ing (indicators = 15) 4.1 Managers frequently involve their staff in important decision-making processes.
-4.2 Managerial The firm's management looks favorably on carrying out changes in any area to adapt to commitment and/or keep ahead of new environmental situations.
-4.3 Employee learning ability is considered a key factor in the firm.
-4.4 In this firm, innovative ideas that work are rewarded.
-4.5 System All employees have generalized knowledge regarding the firm's objectives.
-4.6 perspective All parts that make up the firm (departments, sections, work teams and individuals) are r well aware of how they contribute to achieving the overall objectives.
+3.7] Our firm seeks to maintain high level of employee motivation.
+3.8 In our firm, employees receive benefits linked to their performance.
+3.9 Reward Employees are given bonuses for outstanding performance.
+3.10 related All employees receive effective feedback on their performance.
+4. Org anizational learn ning (indicators = 15) 4.1 Managers frequently involve their staff in important decision-making processes.
+4.2 1 The firm's management looks favorably on carrying out changes in any area to adapt to Managerial and/or keep ahead of new environmental situations.
+4.3 commitment Employee learning ability is considered a key factor in the firm.
+4.4 1 In this firm, innovative ideas that work are rewarded.
+4.5 All employees have generalized knowledge regarding the firm's objectives.
+4.6 System All parts that make up the firm (departments, sections, work teams and individuals) are perspective well aware of how they contribute to achieving the overall objectives. were aware of now aney controlle to achieving the overall objectives.